CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF/README.md

 - In the well folders you will find the data ready for your further use in LIMS, Memento, or other software.

+### Updating the plugin version
+Download the new version's .jar file from the [release page](https://github.com/CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF/releases).
+Make sure FIJI is closed - if still open, close it.
+Next, locate the FIJI software file / folder on your computer and go on below depending on your OS.

+#### Windows
+In Windows or Linux, FIJI is a directory called FIJI.app.
+Enter this directory and navigate to the "plugins" folder and enter it.
+Find the old version of the HPA_Convert_OPERA_To_LIMS-OMETIF_JNH-X.X.X-SNAPSHOT.jar file and delete it.
+Then place the new plugin version in the "plugins" folder.
+Exit the FIJI.app folder.
+Start FIJI.

+#### Mac
+In Mac OS, FIJI is just a software file (FIJI.app).
+Right click on the FIJI icon (or hold option and do normal click on it), then select "Show Package Content".
+A folder will open, which contains the contents of the FIJI.app.
+Navigate to the "plugins" folder folder and enter it.
+Find the old version of the HPA_Convert_OPERA_To_LIMS-OMETIF_JNH-X.X.X-SNAPSHOT.jar file and delete it.
+Then place the new plugin version in the "plugins" folder .
+Exit the FIJI.app folder.
+Start FIJI.

 ---

 (c) 2023 J.N.
 Hansen, Cell Profiling group